• Skip to main content

 AC Optocoupler

-In our earlier discussions we learned that for AC input, the AC optocouplers is recommended.
+In our earlier discussions I have explained that for AC input, the AC optocouplers is recommended.
 However, any standard optocoupler can be also safely configured with an AC input by adding an external diode to IRED input pins as proven in the following diagram.

 This design also ensures safety for the device against accidental reverse input voltage conditions.